 Goodwill - Goodwill represents the excess of cost over the fair value of the net tangible and identifiable intangible assets acquired in a business combination.
 Goodwill is not subject to amortization but is monitored annually for impairment or more frequently if there are indicators of impairment.
 Management considers the following potential indicators of impairment: significant underperformance relative to historical or projected future operating results, significant changes in the Company's use of acquired assets or the strategy of the Company's overall business, significant negative industry or economic trends and a significant decline in the Company's stock price for a sustained period.
 The Company performs its annual impairment test on November 30.
 The Company's goodwill is evaluated at the consolidated level as it has been determined there is one operating segment comprised of one reporting unit.
-The Company performed a quantitative assessment, which compared the fair value of the reporting unit with its carrying value.
+The Company performs a quantitative assessment, which compares the fair value of the reporting unit with its carrying value.
 If the carrying amount of the reporting unit exceeds its fair value, an impairment loss is recognized.
-Based on the quantitative assessment performed on November 30, 2023, the fair value exceeded the carrying value, and as such, there was no impairment of goodwill as of November 30, 2023.
-There were no triggering events after the measurement date that may indicate impairment as of December 31, 2023.

-For the years ended December 31, 2023, 2022 and 2021, the Company did not recognize an impairment charge.
+Based on the quantitative assessment performed on November 30, 2024, the fair value exceeded the carrying value, and as such, there was no impairment of goodwill as of November 30, 2024.
+There were no triggering events after the measurement date that may indicate impairment as of December 31, 2024.
+For the years ended December 31, 2024, 2023 and 2022, the Company did not recognize an impairment charge.

 Business Combinations - The Company uses its best estimates and assumptions to assign fair value to the tangible and intangible assets acquired and liabilities assumed at the acquisition date.
 The purchase price allocation process requires management to make significant judgment with respect to intangible assets.
-Fair value and useful life determinations are based on, among other factors, estimates of future expected cash flows attributable to the acquired intangible asset and appropriate discount rates used in computing present values.
+Fair value and useful life determinations are based on, among other factors, estimates of replacement costs and future expected cash flows attributable to the acquired intangible asset and appropriate discount rates used in computing present values.
 Goodwill represents the excess of the purchase price over the estimated fair values of the assets acquired and liabilities assumed.
 The Company's estimates are inherently uncertain and subject to refinement.
 During the measurement period, which may be up to one year from the acquisition date, the Company may record adjustments to the fair value of these tangible and intangible assets acquired and liabilities assumed, with the corresponding offset to goodwill.
 The Company continues to collect information and reevaluates these estimates and assumptions quarterly and records any adjustments to the Company's preliminary estimates to goodwill provided that the Company is within the measurement period.
 Upon the conclusion of the measurement period or final determination of the fair value of assets acquired or liabilities assumed, whichever comes first, any subsequent adjustments are recorded to the Company's consolidated statement of operations.

-Advertising Expense -The Company expenses advertising as incurred, which is included in sales and marketing expense in the accompanying consolidated statements of operations.
-The Company incurred \$105.3 million of advertising expense in 2023, \$59.4 million in 2022, and \$37.3 million in 2021.
+Advertising Expense - The Company expenses advertising as incurred, which is included in sales and marketing expense in the consolidated statements of operations.
+The Company incurred \$117.8 million of advertising expense in 2024, \$105.3 million in 2023, and \$59.4 million in 2022.